Merkoba/Meltdown/README.md

 This allows you to send actions from the terminal that launched the program.

+You can enter a simple text prompt, or send a command if the command prefix is used.

 It uses `prompt-toolkit` and it shows autocomplete suggestions with recently used words, or commands.

 You could have the main program displayed on a monitor and control it with the terminal in another monitor for instance.